-Designer Michael Vale created the designs for David McVicar's 2001 production of Rigoletto, revived in the 2014/15 Season.
+Designer Michael Vale made his Royal Opera debut in 2001 creating the set designs for Rigoletto, directed by David McVicar.
 He returned to the Royal Opera House in 2008 to create the designs for Will Tuckett’s children show Faeries (ROH2 in the Clore Studio Upstairs).

-Vale is Co-Artistic Director for the company Salida Productions, for whom he has designed Romeo and Juliet (also Associate Director) and directed Mayakovsky: The Slanting Rain.
+Vale is Co-Artistic Director for Salida Productions, for which he has designed Romeo and Juliet (also Associate Director) and directed Mayakovsky: the Slanting Rain.